akihikodaki/dts/test_plans/vf_pf_reset_test_plan.rst

    vfs can fwd the packets normally.

 6. Reset pf0 and pf1, don't reset vf0 and vf1, send the packets,
-   vfs cannot receive any packets.
+   vfs can fwd the packets normally.

 7. Reset vf0 and vf1, send the packets,
    vfs can fwd the packets normally.